-The term 'Valsugana' derives from the Latin Vallis Ausuganea – that is, "valley of Ausugum", which is the ancient name of the town of Borgo, still today the main centre of the valley.
+The term Valsugana derives from the Latin Vallis Ausuganea – that is, Ausugum valley, which is the ancient name of the town of Borgo Valsugana, still today the main centre of the valley.

 To the south, it is delimited by the Altopiano di Asiago and the high plateaus of Luserna, Lavarone and Folgaria; to the north it is bound by the long Lagorai chain and the Tesino plateau.
 Its westernmost extremity almost reaches the city of Trento – the provincial capital and one of the most important centres in the Alps – separated by the wide corridor of the Adige valley only by a low string of hills.

 Quite differently, to the east the Valsugana becomes narrower, and it runs almost carved among steep mountainsides between the Altopiano di Asiago to the west and Monte Grappa (1,775 m) to the east.
 As is often the case in the Dolomites’ region, this section takes the name of ‘Canale di Brenta’, after which the river then flows into the Venetian plain, by the important town of Bassano del Grappa.